Significance

 Injury free workplace; to reduce our total recordable incident rate to below 0.70 in 2023 |

-We fell short of the ambitious goal of 0.70, but achieved a 10% reduction in our rate to 0.81. |
+We achieved a 6% reduction in our rate to 0.76 in 2024 |

 Expand training and development opportunities. |